xinranliueva/Wasserstein-Task-Embedding/README.md

 # Wasserstein Task Embedding for Measuring Task Similarities

-We provide the source code of WTE framework and demo for *NIST task group.
+This repository provides the implementation of [WTE](https://arxiv.org/abs/2208.11726) framework on CPU device.
+WTE is a model-agnostic task embedding framework for measuring task (dis)similarities in supervised classification problems, with linear computational cost with respect to number of tasks.

 ## Datasets:
 - torchvision datasets: MNIST, EMNIST, FashionMNIST, KMNIST, USPS and CIFAR100